 Through a range of workshops and consultations designed to meet the needs of the people we work with, the OWC provides professional learning opportunities that foster responsible and skilled global citizenship for a sustainable world.
 We provides professional development and resources for early childhood, primary and secondary educators throughout Western Australia who wish to incorporate global education in their teaching programs.
 The OWC can also provide professional education in universities and the private, government and community sector.

 The Centre houses a comprehensive library of global education resources – books, teaching kits, posters and audio-visual materials, which are available for loan to members throughout Western Australia.

-The One World Centre is also involved in local community engagement projects relating to global issues and collaborates with other organisations working in the areas of development, human rights and global sustainability.
+The One World Centre is also involved in local community engagement projects fostering local action linked to global goals and aspirations.
+OWC collaborates with other organisations working in the areas of development, human rights and global sustainability.

 Here on our website you can learn more about global education, access our library catalogue, and download some ready-to-use teaching resources.
 You can also find out about upcoming professional learning events, become part of our network through facebook or twitter, sign up for our newsletter, or join the conversation on our blog.

 Objectives and Strategies

 Support active global citizenship through engagement with local communities by:

 - Identifying community needs and priorities in collaboration with local communities;

 - Linking with other organisations and developing resources (including financial) that align with the OWC mission and meet community needs;

 - Appropriately administering and evaluating community projects undertaken;